 - Top it off.
 Marshmallows, whipped cream, or chocolate shavings all make delicious garnishes.

 - Peppermint delight.
-Use peppermint extract instead of vanilla or add a mini candy cane to each mug.
+Use peppermint extract instead of vanilla or add peppermint sticks or candy canes to each mug.
 I also love topping with peppermint andes baking chips!

 - Make it spiked.
-See my recommendations above for the best alcohol for hot chocolate
+See my recommendations in the recipe card for the best alcohol for hot chocolate to make this a delicious adult beverage.

 - Add a shot of espresso to create a mocha hot chocolate.
 Instant espresso powder is great for this!